flenniken/collections/docs/overviews.md

 When you log out, the login local data is deleted and you are logged out of cognito.

+You can login when developing on localhost:8000.
+There are redirect urls for this.

 Admin users see the debugging refresh and airplane icons at the bottom of the index page and the airplane on the image page.